Big-Data-Weather/docs/sprints/sprint-1-report.md

 ## Notes
 + Practice data transformation was not done with NOAA DMS light dark data, instead data provided by the sponsor was used
 + Extremely basic data transformation learned.
 In depth learning will be covered through online Pentaho course
-+ After many emails, we now have three options for setting up the server, the first attempt of set up is now currently in progress
++ After many emails, we now have many options for setting up the server, the first attempt of set up failed.
+Next attempts are now in progress:
+	1. Bring it ics helpdesk
+	2. Contact Delian to see if it can put in the Hill
+	3. See if professors have room in their offices/labs
+	4. Calit2